16th in the world for Geography, ShanghaiRanking’s Global Ranking of Academic Subjects 2020

-The quality of our research, and the funding it attracts, means we’re able to invest in world-class facilities and academic staff who are actively engaged in cutting-edge research.
+The School of Geography is globally renowned for the quality of its research, and the funding it attracts, meaning we’re able to invest in world-class facilities and academic staff who are actively engaged in cutting-edge research.
 Our academics are internationally renowned and working at the top of their fields – at the forefront of knowledge and thinking.

-- 10th in the UK for Geography and Environmental Sciences, The Times and Sunday Times Good University Guide 2019
+- 11th in the UK for Geography and Environmental Sciences, Times and Sunday Times Good University Guide 2021

-- 11th in the UK for Geography and Environmental Studies, Guardian University Guide 2019
+- 11th in the UK for Geology, Times and Sunday Times Good University Guide 2021

-- 6th in the UK for Geology, Complete University Guide 2020
+- 14th in the UK for Geography, Complete University Guide 2021

 Research Excellence Framework (REF) 2014